 First Peter 5:8 warns, “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour” (NKJV).
 At any moment Satan could slither through your front door.
-Be watchful for the first sign of the Enemy and be ready to act fast.
+Be watchful for the first sign of spiritual warfare and be ready to act fast.
 Just as Steve immediately called out to me to watch over the snake in our house, at the first sign of trouble you, too, should respond with the same urgency and intensity.

 In the same way, if you don’t move swiftly at the first feelings of resentment or unforgiveness toward your spouse, you may find contention hiding in your home.
 Hebrews 12:15 warns how roots of bitterness cause trouble and defile many relationships — beginning with your marriage and spilling over into your connections with your children.

-Recall the victory.
+Recall the victory

 As Steve heroically beheaded the awful creature, I kept video recording the event with my phone.
 (Seriously, what was I thinking?)
 Later, I shared the video with anyone who would watch it.
 I was so proud of how calmly Steve responded that I wanted everyone to know.